Binary to Decimal

 Signed vs unsigned

-This converter treats input as unsigned by default.
-For two’s-complement signed numbers, a leading 1 in a fixed-width word means the value is negative — flip every bit, add one, and negate the result.
-If you need signed output, pick the width that matches your source (8, 16, 32, or 64 bits).
+This converter treats binary input as unsigned by default.
+For two’s-complement signed numbers, a leading 1 in a fixed-width word means the value is negative: flip every bit, add one, and negate the result.
+The converter has no signed mode and no width selector, so interpret signed values yourself or use a dedicated signed tool.

 Frequently Asked Questions